 I hope you will make the most out of your European trip, and if you need more tips about how to travel cheap in Europe, make sure to drop me an email, a comment or a message on any of my social media channels.

-Safe travels and let me know which of these cheapest countries in Europe made it to your travel bucket list!
+Safe travels, and let me know which of these cheapest European countries made it to your travel bucket list!